-- ❖ Assume responsibilities mid-January until the end of the Board of Revision sitting for the year. - Provide leadership and attend to all matters necessary for the proper operation of the Board of Revision, ensuring that the City's obligations are met in accordance with the legislative requirements contained in The Cities Act. - Ensure legal counsel is provided in the area of assessment law and practice, and in the procedures of administrative tribunals, as required. - ❖ Take responsibility for training/orientation of Board members regarding hearings, rules of evidence, decision-making and decisionwriting of an administrative tribunal or quasi-judicial board. - Serve as a panel chair. - ❖ Appoint Panel Chairs and monitor the activities of the Panels to ensure consistency in appeal decisions. - Assist in the scheduling of hearings. - Prepare an annual report for City Council containing a summary of the Board's activities (i.e. number of appeals, disposition, etc.). - Carry out the responsibilities of Panel Chairs and Members as set out below.
+- Assume responsibilities as of the AGM until the end of the Board of Revision sitting for the year. - Participate in required board training. - Provide leadership and attend to all matters necessary for the proper operation of the Board of Revision, ensuring that the City's obligations are met in accordance with legislative requirements contained in The Cities Act. - Provide mentoring to board members regarding hearing conduct and process, rules of evidence, decision making and decision writing of an administrative tribunal or quasi-judicial board.

+- Serve as a panel chair. - Appoint panel chairs and monitor activities of panels to ensure consistency in appeal decisions. - When requested by the board secretary, assist with preliminary review of notices of appeal. - Ensure records of decision are completed in a timely manner and to follow up as appropriate. - Ensure that members conduct themselves in an appropriate manner.